MicrosoftDocs/entra-docs/docs/id-governance/identity-governance-overview.md

 ---
 title: Microsoft Entra ID Governance
-description: Microsoft Entra ID Governance allows you to balance your organization's need for security and employee productivity with the right processes and visibility.
+description: Microsoft Entra ID Governance allows you to balance your organization's need for security and end user productivity with the right processes and visibility.
 services: active-directory
 documentationcenter: ''
 author: owinfreyATL